fadden/CiderPress2/DiskArc/README.md

 ### MFS ###

 MFS is supported for reading only.

-[...]
+In most respects it behaves like HFS without directories.

 ### Pascal ###